midwire/plex_subtitle_cleaner/README.md

 ## Usage

 Run it in your Mac terminal.
-It assumes the path to your library as: '$HOME/Library/Application Support/Plex Media Server/Media'
+It defaults the path to your library as: '$HOME/Library/Application Support/Plex Media Server/Media'

+    $ ./bin/plex_subtitle_cleaner [-fp]

+To set the path:

+    $ ./bin/plex_subtitle_cleaner -p /Users/myname/mypath

+To clean a single file:

-    $ ./bin/plex_subtitle_cleaner [-f ]
+    $ ./bin/plex_subtitle_cleaner -f /Users/myname/mypath/mysubtitle.srt

-I plan to allow passing the path at some point.

 ## Contributing